 - There are many other conditions that respond very well to laser, such as gout and lymphedema

-Including laser in your treatment plan is always optional.
+Including laser therapy in your treatment plan is always optional.
 If we believe it would be helpful to you, we will say so.
 To not provide the option seems unethical.

 BioFlex Laser Charges